 (1961; 158 minutes; not rated, but consider it PG; directed by J. Lee Thompson and starring Gregory Peck, David Niven and Anthony Quinn)

 PECK IS DEVIOUS, CUNNING AND RUTHLESS

-It is a war-movie buff’s delight that a film 53 years old can still set the gold standard for a genre.
-“The Guns of Navarone” from 1961 is that film and it remains THE film about World War II for movie aficionados – it has an intricate, intelligent plot; it has actors doing the best work of their careers; and it’s not some showcase of nothing but blind courage without a price.
+It is a war-movie buff’s delight that a film more than 50 years old can still set the gold standard for a genre.
+“The Guns of Navarone” from 1961 is that film and it remains THE film about World War II for movie aficionados – it is a real movie that has an intricate, intelligent plot; it has actors doing the best work of their careers; and it’s not some showcase of nothing but blind courage without a price.

-Of course “Saving Private Ryan” also meets this standard and has much better special effects because of technology, but is just a tad bit behind “The Guns of Navarone” because of the cast.
-Headliners Gregory Peck, David Niven and Anthony Quinn are all fractionally better here than Tom Hanks, Tom Sizemore and Matt Damon in “Saving Private Ryan.”
+Of course “Saving Private Ryan” also meets this standard and has much better special effects because of filming technology in the 37 years between the films, but is just a tad bit behind “The Guns of Navarone” because of the cast and its work.
+Headliners Gregory Peck, David Niven and Anthony Quinn and their supporting cast are all fractionally better here than Tom Hanks, Tom Sizemore and Matt Damon and their supporting cast in “Saving Private Ryan.”